miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 So I decided to give those a shot!
 How hard could it be?

-I opened [Blender](https://www.blender.org/) and made some models using only edges, and opened them up in [Godot](https://godotengine.org/).
+I opened [Blender](https://www.blender.org/) and made some models using only edges, and opened them up in Godot.
 I realized that they were only one pixel thick lines, and they weren't very visible.
-So that's our goal!
-To make edges have a set width.
+So I set out to fix that.

-So I decided to go into Blender, convert my model into a curve to add a bevel.
+Initially, I converted my model into a curve to add a bevel.
 That replaced every edge with a cylinder.
 <!-- TODO!: Put an image of Blender -->
 That worked...
 Ok.
 Except where lines met.